-For the quality provided by the BodyCraft VR200 Rowing Machine the price is somewhat warranted.
+The price is somewhat warranted for the quality provided by the BodyCraft VR200 Rowing Machine.
 However, not having an advanced monitor should really bring the price down lower.

 If I was able to find one on sale or was given one as a gift, I would be extremely happy.
-However, with the monitor being so basic and being sold for almost $900 it is hard to justify buying this rowing machine.
+However, with the monitor being so basic and being sold in the upper price range, it is hard to justify buying this rowing machine.

-When comparing the BodyCraft VR200 vs. Concept2 Model D I always tell people that for about $50 more you get the #1 selling and best overall rowing machine on the market.
+When comparing the BodyCraft VR200 vs. Concept2 Model D I always tell people that for a slight increase in price you get the #1 selling and best overall rowing machine on the market.
 Why would you not buy the Model D?